FGC? FGM? Female circumcision? Why language matters in helping communities abandon harmful practices

 In addition, we have found that many communities do not fully understand the consequences of the practice—the effects of which are not always immediate or obvious, especially in cases of infections, tetanus, etc. Without an understanding of concepts such as germ theory, recognizing the true long-term health implications of FGC is difficult.
 When communities do get access to this information, presented in a manner that is trustworthy and non-combative, they come to understand the harm the practice causes and will decide on their own to stop—but if the person bringing these messages begins with judgmental terms, the chance of reaching this breakthrough disappears.

 We should remember that all of us, no matter where we are from, tend to greet judgmental outsiders in similar ways.
 When our beliefs and actions are challenged or condemned by a stranger, we are likely to become defensive; rather than taking their concerns to heart, we view their accusation as an unwarranted and uninformed attack on our character.
 We certainly won’t feel inclined to change in order to satisfy this judgmental critic; we may even respond by holding on more tightly to the belief or action being questioned.
-Our experience has shown us that it is dialog and discussion that leads to change, and dialog requires a relationship of trust and respect.
+Our experience has shown us that it is dialogue and discussion that leads to change, and dialogue requires a relationship of trust and respect.
 But calling the practice “mutilation” prevents this relationship from developing and invites defensiveness rather than productive discourse.